-Pro cyclist Serena Gordon races and rides bikes for Liv Global and the Giant Factory Off-road Team.
-She also works as a cycling coach and writer in Bend, where she lives with her husband, Ben, and their pup, Piper.
-She’s passionate about cycling, skiing, gardening, the outdoors, and of course, coffee.
+Pro cyclist Serena Gordon races and rides bikes for Liv Racing Collect.
+She also works as Visit Bend’s Sustainability Manager, runs Special Blend Gravel Camp and spends as much time as possible outside with her husband, Ben, and their pup, Piper.

 This week I’ve asked her to talk about just one of those topics: BIKING!
 More specifically, what should everyone know before jumping aboard a bike in Bend.
 Here’s what she had to say…

 Riding Bikes in Bend is Fun; Here’s How to do it Right